 Finding Investors

 The first thing you should know is that paying any individual or company that is not a broker/dealer (ex: Merril Lynch is a broker-dealer) is prohibited under Federal Securities Law.
 You need to be prepared to identify and solicit prospective investors yourself.
+You are going to do this by establishing a Google AdWords Campaign to solicit 'qualified accredited investors'.

-How to do that?
-To do so, you need to create:
+To do that you need to create:

 1. Business Plan.
 This document should be more than 5 pages and cover the specifics of the company's operations and the management team's curriculum vitae.